Karl Hörnell: Early life

 Hörnell got the assistance of classmates to develop his games; F. Wootz and B. Eklund would type in hexadecimal due to Karl's code being written on paper first.
 J. Vessby additionally provided music for some of the games.
 Due to the lack of people to playtest the games, they were all very challenging.
 He started from scratch with each game, besides the code for playing music, which he reused for convenience.
 The next title Hörnell developed was Fungus (1986), an endless runner-style game, which was well-received enough that he was invited to England to finish the game, and got traction in the British gaming press.
 A subsequent game, Toadforce (1986), was inspired by Zoids and a drawing he made of a mechanical toad.
-His next games games included Melonforce (1987) and Clean Up Service (1987), one of his best titles to see publication.
+His next games included Melonforce (1987) and Clean Up Service (1987), one of his best titles to see publication.
 While Hörnell planned to release Fungus 2 in 1990, a game he considered his magnum opus, the game was considered outdated due to still being a Commodore 64 title, and Interceptor refused to publish it.
 This ultimately caused him to leave development entirely, because he was so used to his Commodore 64 he refused to switch to newer hardware, but could not afford a replacement.
 Hörnell then left for university to study engineering.